mbostock/shapefile/README.md

 Specify the [coordinate reference system name](http://geojson.org/geojson-spec.html#named-crs).
 This only applies when generating a feature collection; it is ignored when [-n](#shp2json_newline_delimited) or [-g](#shp2json_geometry) is used.
 Per the GeoJSON specification, the name should be an OGC CRS URN such as `urn:ogc:def:crs:OGC:1.3:CRS84`.
 However, legacy identifiers such as `EPSG:4326` may also be used.

 This does not convert between coordinate reference systems!
-It merely outputs coordinate reference system metadata; this library does not support parsing coordinate reference system specifications (.prj).
+It merely outputs coordinate reference system metadata.
+This library does not support parsing coordinate reference system specifications (.prj).